hmrc/sole-trader-identification-frontend/README.md

 ```

 ### POST /sole-trader-identification/api/journey

 ### Deprecated - use POST /sole-trader-identification/api/sole-trader-journey instead

 ---
 Creates a new journey for a Sole Trader, storing the journeyConfig against the journeyId.

 #### Request:

-optServiceName will default to `Entity Validation Service` if the field is not provided.
-optFullNamePageLabel if present will allow the calling service to customise title and H1 of the starting journey page.

-labels enables custom welsh translations for the full name page label and service name to be provided by the calling service.
+The property labels enables custom welsh and english translations for the full name page label and service name to be
-If the labels property is omitted or present, but the "cy" property is not fully defined, the service's default values will be
+provided by the calling service.
+If the property is not defined, the service name in english will default to the value
-used for the undefined fields.
+defined by the property optServiceName and the service name in welsh will default to the service default.
+If "
+optServiceName" is not defined the service name in english will be the service default `Entity Validation Service`.
+The
+above behaviour will apply also if the property is present, but one or both of the nested properties "en" and "cy" are
+not defined. optFullNamePageLabel if present will allow the calling service to customise title and H1 of the starting
+journey page.

-The enableSautrCheck field allows the calling service to decide whether to ask the user to provide
-an SAUTR that will be verified.
+The enableSautrCheck field allows the calling service to decide whether to ask the user to provide an SAUTR that will be
+verified.
 By default "enableSautrCheck" will be false.

 All other fields must be provided.

-The businessVerificationCheck field allows the calling service to bypass the verification and
+The businessVerificationCheck field allows the calling service to bypass the verification and continue to register where
-continue to register where a successful match is found.
+a successful match is found.
 By default "businessVerificationCheck" will be true.

 All URLs provided must be relative, apart from locally, where localhost is allowed.
 All absolute urls will fail.